Rigid analytic reconstruction of Hyodo--Kato theory: Weak formal schemes

 \section{Weak formal schemes}

 In this section we slightly generalise the notion of weak formal schemes, originally defined by Meredith \cite{Me}.
 While in his sense all weak formal schemes are adic over the base ring, we don't make this assumption.
 This takes advantage of the favourable properties of weak formal schemes, but in addition simplifies many of the technical arguments.
-A key point is that it allows us to define canonical exactifications of an immersion of weak formal log schemes.
+A key point is that it allows us to canonically define exactifications of immersions of weak formal log schemes.